CurioWire

 world22 Mar 2026

-Grosse Île served as a quarantine station for immigrants arriving in Quebec from 1832 to 1937.
+Grosse Île was a quarantine station where immigrants arriving in Canada through Quebec were inspected for disease before continuing inland.

 Read more →